ninekorn/voxel-chunk-example/README.md

       }

 The shader code that retrieves the instance position and if the face should be drawn or not based on the "integer" map.
-This is also the first time i used bitshift operators and i used them because for some annoying reasons i couldn't understand, i was using HLSL "floor" or "ceil" function and it wasn't working. i thought casting to an "int" was going to make it work but it wouldn't.
+This is also the first time i used bitshift operators and i used them because for some annoying reasons i couldn't understand, i was using HLSL "floor" or "ceil" function and it wasn't working. i thought casting to an "int" was going to make it work but it wouldn't as it seemed to always remain a "float" with decimals...
+That's why i chose to turn use integers to pass in the data to the VertexInputType.
 So i went ahead and tried finding a fast solution.
 It's something that i was proud to achieve by my own, although it can be regarded as useless by many people.

       cbuffer MatrixBuffer :register(b0)
       {